usaid-cs/yesterday-i-learned/random.md

+- Paying for a $720 phone as $30 * 24 months saves you around $30 in inflation.
+- [The government wants to know your spotify data](https://www.youtube.com/watch?v=qHHbqEhU0gc) because there is a correlation between the economic climate (actually, your sentiment of it), and the kinds of songs you listen to.
+During an economic downturn, people enjoy songs with anger, digust, fear, sadness, and anticipation.
+Inversely, if you know people enjoy happy and dancing songs, *then the stock markets go up*.
+- The plastic sleeves you put in between the wall and the screw are called anchors.
+You need it only if the wall is brick or concrete (or hard stuff).
+You don't need it if you have drywall or wood.
+- "Double dutch" is either [Dutch (incomprehensible) on top of Dutch (extra incomprehensible)](https://idioms.thefreedictionary.com/double+Dutch), [jumping two ropes at the same time](https://en.wikipedia.org/wiki/Double_Dutch_%28jump_rope%29), or [using both condom and pills](https://www.urbandictionary.com/define.php?term=double%20dutch).
+The Dutch do a lot of doubles.
+- When it comes to choosing companies, developers in all walks of life [prefer professional growth over anything else](https://triplebyte.com/blog/want-hire-best-programmers-offer-growth) by a large margin.
+Then you offer salary and work/life balance.
+- A print shop charges [$15](https://www.printninja.com/printing-resource-center/printing-options/custom-game-printing/sample-pricing) in materials per typical card game.
 - A dehumidifier needs to be big.
 A small one can't hold the water it sucks out.
 - A "抄手", full name "麻辣抄手" is wontons floating in a full bowl of chili oil.
 - [Women don't like to be complimented by strangers?](https://torontosun.com/life/relationships/ask-amy-woman-wants-to-turn-off-the-male-gaze)